LIBERAL MELTDOWN INCOMING! Look What Trump Just Did To 50 Judges! | John Hawkins' Right Wing News

 - Comment Now 0

-Reports have been given that the Department of Justice is distributing out 50 judges to many of the nations immigration detention facilities.
-Letters where sent out to many of the judges with instructions on what they were to do.
+Reports have been given that the Department of Justice is distributing out 50 judges to many of the nation’s immigration detention facilities.
+Letters were sent out to many of the judges with instructions on what they were to do.

-Before, ‘expedited deportation proceedings’ were only able to be applied to those illegal aliens that where in the country for two weeks, and no more.
-But now with the Trumps plan to revamp the system, illegals won’t have the opportunity to take advantage of the flawed time stamp system.
+Before, ‘expedited deportation proceedings’ were only able to be applied to those illegal aliens that were in the country for two weeks, and no more.
+But now with Trump’s plan to revamp the system, illegals won’t have the opportunity to take advantage of the flawed time stamp system.
 Instead, it will be changed to apply to those who have been in the country for up to TWO YEARS.

 Get ready for the real ‘Hope & Change”!